 Best Level 3 Deep Inaka Destinations in Japan

-These are places I’ve personally visited — and loved.
-The kind of places where you check the train schedule twice, pack snacks “just in case.”
-But once you get there?
-You’ll get what the fuss is about.
+These are the kind of places where you check the train schedule twice, pack snacks ājust in case.ā But once you get there?
+You’ll get what the fuss is about.Ā

 Bungo Takeda, Oita

-Retro Showa-era shopping streets.
-An immersive TeamLab museum.
-A toy museum housing over 3,000 antique treasures.
-It’s also home to one of my personal favorite Showa museums in Japan.
-While you can reach Bungo-Takeda by public transport, I’d recommend pairing your visit with a car.
-Having your own wheels will let you explore beyond the town itself into the neighbouring Kunisaki Peninsula — a mountainous, quietly spiritual landscape where ascetic monks once trekked between shrines more than 1,200 years ago (plus some impressive Buddhist carvings in a rock cliff you can trek to see).
-Staying overnight out there, surrounded by forested peaks and ancient temple paths, is what really completes the inaka experience.
+Having your own wheels will let you explore beyond the town itself into the neighbouring Kunisaki Peninsula ā a mountainous, quietly spiritual landscape where ascetic monks once trekked between shrines more than 1,200 years ago (plus some impressive Buddhist carvings in a rock cliff you can trek to see).

 Kurokawa Onsen, Kumamoto